Silver Dollar Finder

 The Mythical 1964 Peace Dollar

-Morgan & Peace Auctions
+Morgan & Peace Dollar Auctions

 The Morgan design was used from 1878 to 1921, followed by the Peace design from 1921 to 1935.
 Silver dollars were minted in large quantities during this era largely to satisfy silver mining interests.
 Then as now, dollar coins were not popular with the public.
 As a result, most of the dollars sat in government vaults, used to back circulating silver certificates.
 Yet most of these coins no longer exist - millions were melted during both World Wars in response to a silver shortage and in the 1960's due to rising silver prices.
 As a result, the total surviving population of many dates and mint marks is much lower than the original mintage figures.
 Many coins that did survive, however, remain in the uncirculated range and therefore make nice collections.
 The 1921 Morgan dollar had the highest mintage, and as a result, is an excellent opportunity to acquire an uncirculated Morgan dollar at a reasonable price.
 Many coins are also authenticated and graded by one of the major third-party coin grading services, making them easier to purchase online.